lbian01qub/FPP2/Chapter_3.md

 ### Exercise 5

 Calculate the residuals from a seasonal naïve forecast applied to the quarterly Australian beer production data from 1992.
 The following code will help.

 -   The residuals seem to have a right skew.
-Autocorrelation is also present in the residuals as seen in the ACF and supported by the Ljung-Box Test's p-value of 8.3e-05, which rejects the null hypothesis of no autocorrelation.
+Autocorrelation is also present in the residuals as seen in the ACF and supported by the Ljung-Box Test’s p-value of 8.3e-05, which rejects the null hypothesis of no autocorrelation.

 ``` r
 beer <- window(ausbeer, start=1992)